ProductCamp is an unconference event where the session topics are submitted & run by conference participants.

 - Mystery Box – whatever else you’d like to talk about!
 Roadmaps, product management tools, etc.

 What do you want to talk about at PCamp Melbourne?
 Do you have an idea you’d like to talk about?
 Submit your idea to UserVoice!

 Also, vote for what topics sound great!
 You have 10 votes so use them wisely!

-If you require specific A/V equipment, please let us know at least one week prior to the day – by Friday, July 12th.
+If you require specific A/V equipment, please let us know as soon as possible and at least by Monday, September 22th.

 Day of the Event

 The session topics for the day will be decided on the morning of the event using the already cast votes combined with a “dot-voting” system.
-Proposed topics including the UserVoice! votes will be laid out for attendees to view and to vote on.
+Proposed topics including the topics submitted to UserVoice will be laid out for attendees to view and to vote on.
 Attendees stick their dots onto the talks they’d like to hear and the topic with the most votes will be provided a time-slot.

 And, if you are a last minute type person, you can definitely suggest a topic or put your hand up to do a talk on the morning!